 I remember an old boss moved to Balmain because he said it was the one suburb that had the familiarity of an English town.
 I must admit, he’s right.
 I love the sort of high street vibe going on with the shops and love how close it is to the city.

-Balmain is the sort of place that’s great for families or for older middle class couples (I’m talking in the 30’s+ bracket).
+Balmain is one of the best family friendly suburbs close to the city centre or for older middle class couples (I’m talking in the 30’s+ bracket).
 It is also home to the most pubs per square km in Sydney but don’t expect Balmain to be a banging party vibe, it’s actually very quiet.

 4. Where to rent in Inner Western Sydney Suburbs